The majority of Zengre are mustelid in form with weasels, stoats, mink and badgers as the most common varieties.

 Basics no longer have any memories to draw upon and are not easily distracted.
 They are valued so highly that when their numbers run low, Cassandra is known to collect taxidermy and assemble them into new recruits.

-All Zengre are fashioned from crude windup clockwork including being fitted with bombs, poisons, traps and anti tampering measures designed to take out any who would try to strike them down.
+All Zengre are fashioned from crude windup clockwork including being fitted with bombs, poisons, traps and anti-tampering measures designed to take out any who would try to strike them down.
 A nearly indestructable core keeps them going should they fall in battle.
-Explosions destroy the core and, if sentient, allow the creature to rest at last.
+Explosions destroy the core Soul Ruby and, if sentient, allow the creature to rest at last.

 Zengre are regarded as abominations and pests on the Nimbaterra Isles.
 Any active Zengre found on the isles will be instantly dispatched.
-Engineers within the Club refuse to salvage any part of a deconstructed Zengre, as the dark magic contained within them is unpredictable and is known to thrive within new creations.
+Engineers within the Club refuse to salvage any part of a deconstructed Zengre, as the Soul Ruby contained within them often corrupts the internal components and is known to thrive within new creations.

 The dispatched Zengre are destroyed completely by being thrown en masse into an incinerator.
 The remaining ashes are then dumped far and away over the cliffside as to ensure no sinister remnants will seep back onto the isles.

-A white Ermine known as Cassandra the Cunning is known for creating and commandeering the undead.
-She leads them on a trail of conquest across the Zephyr, preaching a goal of unending existence in exchange for service to her cause.
+A white Ermine known as Cassandra is known for creating and commandeering Zengre.
+She sends them on a trail of conquest across the Isles, threatening any who have crossed her in the past and ensuring compliance from the residents of Nimbaterra.

 Death now being a temporary end to life, these intelligent undead view a defeat as a minor inconvenience.
 They march tirelessly with little need for food.
 Zengre draw power from ambient magic around them such as minerals, enchanted items, mechanical scraps and other imbued raw materials.

 With no fear of death or a sense of urgency, the Zengre have a great deal of patience in battle.
 They lie in wait and strike at the best possible opportunity.